KipCollo/Frontend-Revision/5.0 Angular/cli/Readme.md

 # AngulAR cli

-The Angular CLI is a command-line interface tool that you use to initialize, develop, scaffold, and maintain Angular applications directly from a command shell. we can install angular latest CLI using the following command

-Angular CLI (Command Line Interface) is a powerful command-line tool that helps in initializing, developing, and maintaining Angular applications.
-It provides various commands to generate components, services, modules, etc.
+Angular CLI (Command Line Interface) is a powerful command-line tool that helps in initializing, developing,scaffolding and maintaining Angular applications directly from command shell.
+It provides various commands to generate components, services, modules, etc. we can install angular latest CLI using the following command

-`npm install -g @angular/cli`
+`sudo npm install -g @angular/cli`

 ## CLI Commands